-- If installing in residential garage or adjacent space open to garage that is not part of living space: - A. Burner and burner ignition devices must be a minimum of 18 in.
-(46 cm) above floor. - B. Boiler must be located and/or protected to prevent damage from moving vehicle. - 2.
-Follow local codes for locating a residential boiler in a garage or National Fuel Gas Code, ANSI Z223.1/NFPA 54. in absence of such codes.
+- Consider if installing in residential garage or adjacent space open to garage that is not part of living space: - A. Burner and burner ignition devices minimum 18 in.
+(46 cm) above floor. - B. Boiler located and/or protected to prevent damage from moving vehicle.